MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Limitation

-\PAR{Limitation} One limitation of our model is its slow inference speed for OCR.
-LMMs are much slower than dedicated OCR models; for instance, processing 1,166 test images with 25,651 texts takes several hours on an A100 GPU.
-In contrast, a dedicated OCR model like DeepSolo~\cite{DeepSolo}, running at over 10 FPS, would finish in about 2 minutes.
-This slowdown stems from the large number of output tokens and occasional repeated or looping outputs during inference.
+One limitation of our model lies in its relatively slow inference speed for OCR.
+LMMs are inherently slower than dedicated OCR models; for instance, processing 1,166 test images containing 25,651 text instances takes several hours on an A100 GPU.
+In contrast, a dedicated OCR model such as DeepSolo~\cite{DeepSolo}, which runs at over 10 FPS, can complete the same task in about two minutes.
+This slowdown primarily results from the large number of output tokens and occasional repetition or looping in the generated outputs during inference.

-\PAR{Impact Statement} Copyright issues surrounding manga data are often complex.
-In the case of PoPManga~\citep{magiv1}, its training data is not publicly available, and its test data is inaccessible from several Asian countries due to copyright restrictions.
-In contrast, the Manga109~\citep{manga109} dataset we use consists only of works for which explicit permission for research use has been obtained from the manga authors.
-We hope that future research in the manga domain will increasingly rely on copyright-clear datasets like Manga109, enabling the field to advance in a cleaner and more reliable manner.